kristoffer-dyrkorn/software-renderer/tutorial/8/README.md

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/cbb603d3bb5c0b3f34d6a72030bc900f61f8cd39/tutorial/8/index.js#L74-L80

 When running the code on my machine, drawing the green triangle takes around 2.3 ms. That is a lot.
-Each triangle is small (remember, we are working at low resolution), but still we cannot draw more than around 7 of those on screen before reaching the frame time limit and the animation start stuttering.
-(60 frames per second means we have 16.7 ms per frame available.)
+Each triangle is small (remember, we are working at low resolution), but still we will not be able to draw more than around 7 of those on screen before reaching the frame time limit - where the animation will start stuttering.
+(The browser draws 60 frames per second, which means we have 16.7 ms per frame available.)

 The profiler in my browser tells me that we spend a lot of time calculating determinants, evaluating fill rules and instantiating `FixedPointVectors`.
 Could we speed up our code?
 Yes we can!
 In the next section we will do just that.